ZyntaaX/ZyntaaX/README.md

 <p>
-  My name is Rasmus Svanberg, and I am currently studying at Jönköping School of Engineering, where I am studying
+  My name is Rasmus Svanberg, and I am currently studying at Jönköping School of Engineering,
-  <br>Computer Science (Software Engineering and Mobile Platforms).<!--working in ROL ERGO AB located in Jönköping, Sweden.-->
+  <br>where I am studying Computer Science (Software Engineering and Mobile Platforms).<!--working in ROL ERGO AB located in Jönköping, Sweden.-->

   🏠 Living in Nässjö, Sweden.<br>
   🐶 Got a small floofer called Zuko, and he's a Mittelspitz!<br>